 The student has acquired:

-Will be able to use the citizenship debates in the Dutch case as well as other Empires in Asia, to engage and develop their own standpoint in the current international debates on empire and colonialism.
+Will be able to use the historiography of the citizenship debates in the Dutch case as well as other Empires in Asia, to engage and develop their own standpoint in the current international debates on empire and colonialism.

 The timetables are available through MyTimetable.